-Hair loss can be a really difficult side effect many women face during pregnancy, but what if there were some quick and easy ways to tackle the problem after your little one arrives?
+Hair loss can be a really difficult side effect many women face during pregnancy, but what if there were some quick and easy ways to tackle the problem of postpartum hair loss after your little one arrives?

 Beauty expert Annie Vischer reveals the tips and treatments to nurse post-pregnancy hair back to health…

 Gorgeous baby aside, pregnancy can be a whirl of beauty ups and downs.
 One minute you’re reeling in the ‘you’re glowing!’ compliments and swishing your newly lustrous hair from side to side, the next you’re wondering whether those wrinkles were there before, and trying not to shed a tear as you unclog a hunk of hair from your plug hole.